2017 Toyota Prius Prime Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Toyota Prius Prime Prices - How Much is a Toyota Prius Prime?

-To avoid overpaying on a new Toyota Prius Prime, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Prius Prime, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Toyota introduces its brand new plug-in Prius hybrid for the 2017 model year and calls it Toyota's most advanced hybrid ever.
 The 2017 Toyota Prius Prime replaces the previous plug-in Prius hybrid whose production was halted two years ago and comes to market 16 years after the introduction of the first Prius.